If you're missing motivation to write, you'll be nicely guilted into getting down to business after just a few pages!

-Authors, this post is for you if you’re looking for writing inspiration, you need look no further than Brande’s classic Becoming a Writer.
+Authors, if you’re looking for writing inspiration, look no further than Brande’s classic Becoming a Writer.

 Readers (who aren’t writers) this book might give you tips for how you can work to accomplish whatever goals you may have.
 Her tips actually work when applied to any task you want to accomplish, from learning coding to learning a new language.